Karen McClelland Fine Art Dog Prints

 About the Artist

-I started out in Rhodesian Ridgebacks many, many, years ago, as a junior handler.
-Having been in the dog game all my life I've participated in just about every aspect of purebred dogs, with the majority of it in the breed ring.
+The award winning artist, Karen McClelland started out with a love of animals many, many years ago.
+First as a young girl with a standardbred mare, then with a family move came the introduction of Rhodesian Ridgebacks into her life starting as a junior handler.
+Having been in the dog game all her life she has participated in just about every aspect of purebred dogs, with the majority of it in the breed ring.
+Horses came back into her life in the form of a Morgan mare.

-I currently live in the beautiful Pacific Northwest on 20 acres with a collection of animals (including Rhodesian Ridgebacks), a wonderful husband and two children who are now teenagers.
+Karen's original oil paintings, equine, canine, and still life can be seen in juried shows around the country, and Parklane Gallery in Kirkland, Washington.
+She currently lives in the beautiful Pacific Northwest on 20 acres with a collection of animals, including three Rhodesian Ridgebacks, her daughter’s german warmblood, her own Appendix (thoroughbred/quarter horses), a wonderful husband and two children who are now teenagers.

 Main page | Sporting | Hounds | Working | Terriers | Toy Dogs | Non-Sporting | Herding | Links | Artist Info | Contact